FlatFilers/flatfile-plugins/plugins/graphql-schema/README.md

 # @flatfile/plugin-graphql-schema

-This package automatically converts Graphql to the Flatfile Blueprint, a powerful DDL (Data Definition Language) created by Flatfile with a focus on validation and data preparation.
+This package automatically converts GraphQL to the Flatfile Blueprint, a powerful DDL (Data Definition Language) created by Flatfile with a focus on validation and data preparation.

 ## Get Started